SCIFIHISTORY.NET

 "Virgil, an eccentric freak billionaire, spends his days being a 'biological inventor.'
 The 'blood dolls,' his newest creation, aid him in getting revenge on those who betrayed him."

 A star is born!
-On this day in 1999, Invisible Mom II premiered on home video.
-This SciFi/Comedy starred the lovely Dee Wallace and Trenton Knight, and here's the plot summary as provided by IMDB.com:
+On this day in 1999 (in the U.S.), Invisible Mom II premiered on home video.
+Directed by Fred Olen Ray from a story by Sean O'Bannon, this SciFi/Comedy starred the lovely Dee Wallace, Trenton Knight, and Mary Woronov.
+Here's the plot summary as provided by IMDB.com:

 "A young orphan, heir to a vast fortune, is fostered into a somewhat bizarre family, primarily due to the fact that his foster mom can become invisible.
 When the child's cousins show up to get a bit of the youngster's fortune, his foster mom saves the day."